Glossary Contact us

 Hello World

-A high-level programming language is designed to be easy for humans to read and write.
+A programming language designed to be easy for humans to read and write.

-It uses words, symbols, and concepts that are closer to everyday thinking, making it easier for us to understand.
+It uses words, symbols, and concepts closer to everyday thinking.

 • Python